Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

-McEwen Mining Inc. (NYSE:MUX) went down by -0.69% from its latest closing price compared to the recent 1-year high of $1.71.
-The company’s stock price has collected -8.28% of loss in the last five trading sessions.
-Press Release reported on 06/22/21 that McEwen Mining Reminder of the Annual Meeting of Shareholders
+McEwen Mining Inc. (NYSE:MUX) went down by -3.47% from its latest closing price compared to the recent 1-year high of $1.71.
+The company’s stock price has collected -4.79% of loss in the last five trading sessions.
+Press Release reported on 06/25/21 that McEwen Mining Files Early Warning Report

 >> 7 Top Picks for the Post-Pandemic Economy <<